iammrsea/photo-sharing-app-Backend/README.md

         point, the only thing going through my mind was, 'what the heck is messing with my code? where did I get it all wrong?".
 At some point I tried to convince myself that perhaps the problem would go away when the app was finally hosted online.
 Naive me!!
         However, even while deluding myself that it would all go away, I was still unhappy and didn't stop thinking about what could have gone wrong.
 I proceeded with the implementation of the rest of the frontend.
-Just one day, I didn't know how it happen, but I started suspecting my Dataloader module as a likely culprit to this problem.
+Just one day, I didn't know how it happened, but I started suspecting my Dataloader module as a likely culprit to this problem.
 I had to take a hard look on the module and guess what I found?
 Well, I was stupidly exporting all my dataloader services as objects.
 Should I repeat it?
 I said, I exported the darn thing as OBJECT!!!.